Stack of books next to pencils in a holder and a camera.

 Group of six people in aprons standing behind a table with boxed food and a shopping bag.

-Young people engage in community engagement as they learn to work together in a busy, hands-on environment where communication, cooperation, and shared responsibility are essential.
-Each cooking session becomes an opportunity to practice real-life skills—listening, supporting one another, planning, problem-solving, and celebrating successes as a group.
-This aligns with Cairns support services' mission to empower independence through their Youth independence program.
+Through community engagement, participants learn to work together in a hands on environment where communication, cooperation, and shared responsibility are essential.
+Each session becomes an opportunity to practice real-life skills—listening, supporting one another, sharing, turn taking, planning, problem-solving, and celebrating successes as a group.
+This aligns with the program's mission to empower independence and build self confidence.

 People in green aprons and hairnets mixing ingredients in a kitchen.

-As young people step into the kitchen and engage with Cairns support services, they try new skills and realize what they’re capable of.
+As young people step into the session they try new skills and realize what they’re capable of.
 As they follow recipes, make decisions, and overcome small challenges, they begin to see their own progress.
-Through community engagement, successes—big or small—are celebrated, helping them feel proud of their efforts.
-Even mistakes become learning moments that contribute to empowering independence, building resilience and self-belief through the youth independence program.
+Through community engagement, successes—big or small—is celebrated, helping them feel proud of their efforts.
+Even mistakes become learning moments that contribute to empowering independence, building resilience and self-belief.

 A group of people preparing food together in a kitchen, wearing colorful aprons.